plachetzki/cnidarian_opsin/README.md

 # Phylogenetic Focusing Revelas the Evolution of Eumetazoan Opsins
 Deep analyses of eumetazoan opsin phylogeny

-commandline.md with list of commands coming soon
+See COMMANDLINE.md for list of commands and arguments used for analyses

 ## Scripts used for Phylogenetic Focusing